CharlieDigital/chrlschn/src/content/blog/2024/need-for-speed-llms-beyond-openai-w-dotnet-sse-llama3-fireworks-ai.md

 }
 ```

-And the method for executing our prompts:
+And the method for executing the prompts:

 ```csharp
 /// <summary>